University Academic Policy

 - A Pass/Fail option course may be taken in, but not counted toward, the student's major, minor, or endorsement.
 Exception: A Doane Core course which is taken using the Pass/Fail option may count toward the major or minor if the course was taken before the major or minor was declared.

-- A student must sign up for the Pass/Fail option in the Registrar's Office by the end of the third full week of the semester.
+- A student must sign up for the Pass/Fail option in the Registrar's Office by the end of the fourth full week of the semester or second week of an eight week term.
 Once a course is designated as Pass/Fail, it cannot be changed back to a letter grade.

 - A grade of "P" will have no effect on the student's cumulative grade point average.
 A grade of "F" will be figured into the student's cumulative grade point average.
 (In order to receive a grade of "P", a student must earn a grade of "C-" or above in the course.)

 - Credits taken using the Pass/Fail option do not count toward GPA credits required for academic honors.

 - Credits taken using the Pass/Fail option may not be accepted by graduate or professional schools.

 Courses in which a grade of F, D-, D or D+ has been received may be repeated, and generally such courses may be repeated only once.